-[6007] Requirement: Crewmembers shall be tested with conventional audiometry before and after flight.
-Crewmembers shall also conduct pre-flight and in-flight hearing assessments using the On-Orbit Hearing Assessment (OOHA).
+[6007] Requirement: Crewmembers will be tested with conventional audiometry before and after flight.
+Crewmembers shall also conduct pre-flight and in-flight hearing assessments utilizing in-flight hardware.

 Rationale: To monitor crewmember hearing sensitivity before, during, and after long-duration flights, in order to identify changes caused by the onboard environment.
+For established vehicles with well characterized acoustic environments testing may be reduced.

-Conventional Audiometry Description: Hearing sensitivity is determined with pure-tone, air conduction audiometry, using a calibrated audiometer in a quiet room.
+Pre/Post-flight Conventional Audiometry Description: Hearing sensitivity is determined with pure-tone, air conduction audiometry, using a calibrated audiometer in a quiet room.